 In favour of a "Maastricht effect" there is the strengthening of the stabilizing reaction to imbalances (both in terms of primary balance and of debt) in the 1993-97 period, compared to the previous period.
-However, the tightening is only temporary and there is no clear evidence of a structural break.17 We also find that throughout the period 1993-2006 the behaviour of the countries with excessive deficits is more accurately captured by a specifically constructed regressor (the Maastricht variable), defined on the basis of the European rules.
-However, the exclusion of the Maastricht variable leaves the explanatory power of the model and the estimates of the reactions to cyclical conditions broadly unchanged, as indicated by the results of the Eq.
-(1a) model.
+However, the tightening is only temporary and there is no clear evidence of a structural break.
+We also find that the behaviour of the countries in excessive deficit throughout the period 1993-2006 is more accurately captured by a specifically constructed regressor (the Maastricht variable), defined on the basis of the European rules.
+However, the exclusion of the reactions to cyclical conditions broadly unchanged, as indicated by the results of the Eq.
+[1a] model.
 Overall, we conclude that the European fiscal rules only reaffirmed preferences that can already be detected in the years immediately preceding the Treaty of Maastricht.
-It is possible, however, that those preferences would have not remained stable without the Treaty.
+It is possible, however, that those preferences would have not remained stable in the absence of the Treaty.